tiagopereira/ast4310_h21/docs/projects.md

 * The deadline to submit peer review is one week after the original submission deadline (ie, Friday to Friday).

-* Write your review in the notebook you receive, by adding additional markdown cells, enclosing your comments with an HTML box of the following kind:
+* Write your review in the notebook you receive, by adding additional markdown cells, enclosing your comments with an HTML box of the following kind (please do not change the colour of the `div` box):

 ```html
 <div style="background-color:#e6e6e6; padding:10px; border-style: